 The brioche method uses a unique set of stitches with a yarnover on top of the slipped stitch.

 Fisherman rib uses traditional knit and purl stitches.

-Knitting Brioche is a technique that’s perfect for knitters who want to create reversible patterns.
-It’s also great for those who are looking to try something new.
-Hope you enjoy learning a new skill!
+Knitting Brioche is a technique perfect for knitters wanting to create reversible patterns.
+Hope you enjoy learning it!